yesodweb/yesodweb.com-content/blog/2012/7/shelly-update.md

 Shelly's own error messages strive to give necessary detail and in some cases it will catch Haskell exceptions and re-throw them with better messages.

 There are some downsides to the logging approach to errors.

 * You could have an exception from code that isn't logging its usage.
 Note that shelly will still dump its log on failure.
-But if you do some other IO that can fail, you should use liftIO to bring it into ShIO and use `trace` or `tag` to log what they are doing.
+But if you do some other IO that can fail, you should use liftIO to bring it into `Sh` and use `trace` or `tag` to log what they are doing.
 * The logging as implemented is essentially a memory leak.
 I don't use shelly in long-running processes.
 A long-running program should re-enter the shelly monad to clear the previous logged data.
 In the future shelly may alwasy write to the log file and automatically delete it when there are no errors.

 ## A variadic command runner

 I didn't know writing variadic functions was so easy in Haskell -- that is if you return the same type every time.
-I had a lot of issues teaching the Haskell type system how to return either ShIO a or ShIO ().
+I had a lot of issues teaching the Haskell type system how to return either `Sh` a or `Sh` ().

     shelly $
       listing <- run "ls" ["-a", toTextIgnore "foo"]